Marija0206/KCTest/README.md

 2. `npx playwright test` - to run the tests in the background
 3. `npx playwright test --ui` - to run the tests with ui enabled
 4. `npx playwright show-report` - to see html reports

+Note: The test is expected to fail, since after searching Daniel Krastev, there are 2 search results displayed, since there sre 2 brokers with the same First and Last name.